Services & Scripts in microServiceBus.com in depth

 this.SubmitMessage(msg, format, headers)

-Sends the message to the next service in the flow in a specified format with or without headers
+Creates a new context and sends the message to the next service in the flow in a specified format with or without headers.

 @parameters